hargoniX/bachelor/thesis/thesis.typ

 based on the ixy driver, originally published in @emmerichixy and later ported to Rust in
 @ellmannixy.
 The three main differences between our port and the Rust original
 are:
-1. the abstract interface instead of the Linux userspace APIs
+1. the abstract `pc-hal` interface instead of the Linux userspace APIs
-2. a reduction of `unsafe` code from the driver itself, by generating the safe @MMIO APIs
+2. a reduction of `unsafe` code from the driver itself, by generating the (type) safe @MMIO APIs
 3. we only ended up porting the polling variant of the driver, this means that our setup uses no interrupts.

-Since the initial device setup is very linear, we won't go into the details of how the driver performs these steps.
+Since the initial device setup is simply a linear list of @MMIO interactions, we won't go into the details of how the driver performs these steps.
 The packet receive and transmit procedures on the other hand are more involved.
 We begin by explaining the receive procedure as it is slightly simpler than the transmit one.